Exclusive: Woman devastated after grandfather's ashes get lost in mail

-DIX HILLS, Long Island (WABC) -- A Long Island woman is distraught and outraged after her grandfather's ashes get lost in the mail
+DIX HILLS, Long Island (WABC) -- A Long Island woman is distraught and outraged after her grandfather's ashes got lost in the mail

 Donald Pickering, 88, passed away in July from complications of dementia in his hometown of Nebraska City, Nebraska.